Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tsequence_5_g0.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is $-5$.
+The next term is calculated by subtracting $5$ from the previous term.
 Hence, the sequence would be:

 $
 \begin{matrix}